hbaqai/twilioapp/README.md

 ### Configuration on Twilio's Dashboard (optional)

-If you would like to receive replies to your SMS, you will need to configure following webhook URL in your Twilio Dashboard:
+If you would like to receive replies to your SMS, you will need to configure following webhook URL in your Twilio Dashboard under your [phone number](https://www.twilio.com/console/phone-numbers/incoming):

 `https://your-fully-qualified-domain/replies`